visualinteractivedata/visualinteractivedata.github.io/_project/peacerep.md

 - Uta Hinrichs
 - Benjamin Bach
 publications:
+- "Visualizing Peace Transitions: Interactive Visualizations to Support Innovation and Adaptive Management in Peace Processes"
 - "Designing an interactive real-time web-mapped dashboard to visualise conflict ceasefires data over COVID-19 infection rates: Facilities and the way ahead"
 - "Ways of Seeing: Peace Process Data-Viz as Research Practice"
 - "An interactive tracker for ceasefires in the time of COVID-19"